arvigeus/AZ-204/Exercises/Create Blob storage resources by using the .NET client library/README.md

    dotnet build
    ```

 1. Inside the _az204-blob_ folder, create another folder named _data_.
-This is where the blob data files will be created and stored.
+This is where the blob data files are created and stored.

    ```sh
    mkdir data